ernstwi/tml/README.md

 Validity constraints:
 - Exactly one initial location.
 - Properties on a location (or location default) must be invar.
-- Properties on an edge (or edge default) must be guard, sync, or reset.
+- Properties on an edge (or edge default) must be guard, action, or reset.
 - A statement has at most one of each type of property.

 Evaluation rules: